 We stop here every year with the kids because it’s by far one of the best aquariums I’ve seen, and I’ve been to quite a few.
 Our family is easily here for hours because it takes you that long to look through all the exhibits.

 Bloedel Conservatory Wildlife is in Queen Elizabeth Park at the top of Little Mountain.
 Since its opening in 1969, the conservatory now houses more than 600 exotic birds and plants.

 Bloedel Conservatory demonstrates the importance of habitat protection and has an indoor tropical and subtropical rainforest habitat.
-You’ll forget you’re in the cold city once you enter their doors.
+You’ll forget you’re in a cold city once you enter their doors.

-Take this private tour of Vancouver Aquarium and Bloedel Conservatory for a fun indoor activity.
+Take this private tour of the Vancouver Aquarium and Bloedel Conservatory for a fun indoor activity.